npm/rfcs/accepted/0000-link-packages-to-source-and-build.md

 - Running a signed timestamp authority for Rekor as well as a Certificate Transparency monitor for Fulcio.
 This will help spread the trust outside the four walls of Sigstore.
 - Maintaining the Sigstore trust root and having a root key holder as part of the group of Sigstore root key holders.

+The details around these commitments are still in process of being solidified.
+The current plan is to commit to this for the foreseeable future as long as npm and/or GitHub is relying on Sigstore services.
+GitHub would be communicating any changes to these commitments.

 We also remain open to an alternative solution if Sigstore is not able to meet npm's requirements for uptime and support.

 ## Detailed Explanation